Why Following Doctor’s Orders is Vital for Your Workers’ Comp Case

 If you refuse to go back, you will give up your ability to collect lost wage benefits.

-Because your doctor’s diagnosis is crucial to the amount of medical benefits you will receive to treat your injury, if you disagree with the orders given by your assigned doctor, rather than being noncompliant with his recommendations, you should instead ask for permission to change treating physicians by notifying the insurance company of your request in writing.
+Your doctor’s diagnosis is crucial to the amount of medical benefits you will receive to treat your injury and it is imperative that you comply with their recommendations.
+If you disagree with the orders given by your assigned doctor, you should ask for permission to change treating physicians by notifying the insurance company of your request in writing.

 Protect Your Interests by Hiring an Experienced Florida Workers’ Compensation Attorney

-For these reasons, it is important for injured workers to follow their treating physician’s advice and also obtain the representation of an experienced workers’ compensation attorney to ensure that they’ll receive the best medical treatment possible, and that workers’ compensation will pay for it.
+For this reason, obtaining competent legal representation is just as important as following your treating physician’s advice.
+Hiring an experienced workers’ compensation attorney ensures that you’ll receive the best medical treatment possible, and that workers’ compensation will pay for it.